 The changes in the fair value of derivatives designated and that qualify as cash flow hedges is recorded in accumulated other comprehensive income (loss) and is subsequently reclassified into earnings in the period that the hedged forecasted transaction affects earnings.
-During 2020 and 2019, such derivatives were used to hedge the variable cash flows associated with existing variable-rate debt.
+During 2021 and 2020, such derivatives were used to hedge the variable cash flows associated with existing variable-rate debt.

-The Company estimates that an additional \$904 will be reclassified as an increase to interest expense over the next twelve months.
-Additionally, the Company does not use derivatives for trading or speculative purposes and currently does not have any derivatives that are not designated as hedges.
+The Company estimates that an additional \$342 will be reclassified as an increase to interest expense over the next twelve months.
+Additionally, the Company does not use derivatives for trading or speculative purposes.

-The table below presents the fair value of the Company's derivative financial instruments as well as their classification on the consolidated balance sheets as of December 31, 2020, and 2019 (in thousands):
+The table below presents the fair value of the Company's derivative financial instruments as well as their classification on the consolidated balance sheets as of December 31, 2021 and 2020 (in thousands):